uvarc/accord/docs/rstudio.md

 # RStudio

-The standard IDE for research using the R programming language.
-This environment is useful for generating plots and other R-based analysis.
+RStudio is the standard IDE for research using the R programming language.

 ![RStudio](/assets/img/rstudio_example.png)